► Driving range of 239 miles for e+ version

 Only got access to three-pin plug?
 Then you’ll need 21 hours to charge up the 40kWh Leaf and a hefty 32 hours for the 62kWh Leaf e+; be prepared to plan ahead.

-Thankfully, all UK customers get a 7kW wallbox as part of standard equipment; assuming you’ve got somewhere to install it at home, this will do the same job in 7.5 hours.
+Thankfully, all UK customers get a 7kW wallbox as part of standard equipment; assuming you’ve got somewhere to install it at home, this will do the same job for the 40kWh model in 7.5 hours.
 Plug the Leaf in overnight.
 Done.

 You’ll need to be prepared for a later start with the Leaf e+ though, as charging to full using the 6.6kW onboard charger or the wallbox will take 11.3 hours.